Senzing/ibm-icp4d-guide/README.md

 ### Install stream-loader

-1. This component reads from a Kafka topic and sends to Senzing which populates the DB2 database.
+1. This component reads messages from a Kafka topic and sends them to Senzing which populates the DB2 database.
-More details in the [GitHub repository](https://github.com/Senzing/stream-loader).

    References:
     1. [GitHub repository](https://github.com/Senzing/stream-loader)